jclaggett/anascript/plan.md

 Goal: build a small Lisp with a well defined grammar.
 The language should be compiled into javascript.
-It is a purely evaluative language with no side effects.
+It is a purely evaluative language with no side effects from user programs: bindings update only by replacing `env` with a new immutable map (`env.set` / `label`), not by mutating values in place.

 Future Goal: to promote the use of reactive transducer framework in languages like javascript and clojure.
-Be able to write all programs using rxf for personal and profesional success.
+Be able to write all programs using rxf for personal and professional success.

 ## Next Steps